cesteban29/rag-braintrust-bot/README.md

 This project creates a RAG system that:
 - Processes markdown documents and stores them as vector embeddings
 - Provides semantic search capabilities over the document collection
-- Uses Braintrust for evaluation and prompt management
+- Uses Braintrust for comprehensive evaluation and monitoring
+- Includes automated evaluation with multiple quality metrics
-- Supports multi-turn conversations with document retrieval
+- Supports interactive querying and testing

 ## Prerequisites